-- Q17: In the taxable period of September 2016, I lost all my purchase invoices due to flash flood.
-Am I still entitled to claim input tax for that taxable period? - A17: If you can get certified copies of the invoices from your supplier you may claim input tax for the taxable period of September 2016.
-If you fail to claim in the taxable period of September 2016, you can still claim the input tax within six years from the date of the supply.
+- Q19.
+In the taxable period of September 2016, I lost all my purchase invoices due to flash flood.
+Am I still entitled to claim input tax for that taxable period? - A19.
+If you can get certified copies of the invoices from your supplier you may claim input tax for the taxable period of September 2016.
+If you fail to claim in the taxable period of September 2016, you can still claim the input tax within six years from the date of the supply provided that it is allowed by the Director General.